liflab/beepbeep-3-book/markdown/dictionary/README.md

 Glossary
 ========

 This book has introduced many concepts revolving around the concept of event streams.
 In particular, the BeepBeep library provides a little "zoo" of dozens of `Processor` and `Function` objects.
-In this appendix, you will find a non-exhaustive list of the various objects and notions that have been discussed.
-Processors and objects with a standardized graphical representation are also accompanied by the corresponding picture.

-For entries that refer to Java objects (such as processors and functions), a note beside the entry indicates whether these objects are part of BeepBeep's core, or can be found in one of its auxiliary palettes.
+In this appendix, you will find a list of the various objects and notions that have been discussed.
+For entries referring to Java objects (such as processors and functions), a note next to the entry indicates whether these objects are part of BeepBeep's core, or can be found in one of its auxiliary palettes.

-For more technical information about each of these objects, the reader is referred to the online API documentation, which is provides in-depth and up-to-date information.
+For more technical information about each of these objects, the reader is referred to the online API documentation, which provides in-depth and up-to-date information.

 #### `AbsoluteValue`